 The Ward committees from sixteen wards are fully functional.
 All ward committees are able to submit their monthly reports to guide the municipality on service delivery needs at ward level.
-It can be reported that the municipality process 48 reports on a quarterly basis from ward committees.
+The municipality was expected to process forty-eight (48) reports on a quarterly basis from ward committee members.
+However, in the year under review it can be reported that not all Ward Committee members were able to submit their monthly reports as expected.
+Further capacity building is necessary in order to highlight the importance of report on service delivery issues in their areas.